EC3-Gang/cpp-2/docs/general.md

 #### Option 2: Use `scanf`/`printf`

 Using `scanf` and `printf` from the C STL will decrease your runtime.
-Example:

 ```cpp
 #include <stdio.h>